yesnik/mysql-guides/mysql/foreign_keys.md

 ALTER TABLE claims_log DROP FOREIGN KEY fk_claims_log_claim_id;
 ```

+**Notes:**

-*Note:* This query will help you to know the foreign key's name:
+1. This query will help you to know the foreign key's name:
 ```sql
 SHOW CREATE TABLE table_name;
 ```
+2. It took 0 sec to drop trigger on the table with size 220 Mb, 0.5 mln rows